 - Home inspectors will check ways to increase safety, how your home is constructed, its size, any specialty materials, and the utility systems.

 - Provide your inspector with information on the square footage, renovations, security systems, and any updates to things like plumbing or the roof.

 There are three specific benefits a home inspection can offer.

 First, it can help identify potential risks that could cause safety issues or losses, so that you can address them and avoid claims.

-- The home inspector may identify different areas where you would be eligible for discounts on your home insurance policy that you did not already have.
+Second, it can help identify different areas where you would be eligible for discounts on your home insurance policy that you do not already have.

-- Take measurements of the building; look for special features, and check the quality of materials used in the construction of your home.
-For example, homes with high ceilings, dormer windows, additional structures, marble or specialty floors.
-They will also identify if you require specialized architects or interior designers.
-This helps determine reconstruction cost.
-They may take photos.
+Second, they will take measurements of the building, look for special features, and check the quality of materials used in the construction of your home.
+They will take note of, for example, high ceilings, dormer windows, additional structures, and marble or specialty floors.
+They will also identify whether you need specialized architects or interior designers.

-- Check if there have been updates to the electrical system, plumbing, heating, windows, roof and that everything is well maintained.
+Third, they will check whether there have been updates to the electrical system, plumbing, heating, windows, or roof.
+They will try to make sure that everything is well maintained.